elegantchaos/bash-hooks/README.md

 ### FISH

-Similar to bash, but replacing the equivalent fish files.
+Similar to bash, but adds a fish config file.